NHL Center Ice is available as an add-on with most cable and satellite TV providers.

 By setting your location outside of your region, you should be able to see if your team can make it to The Show while avoiding blackouts.

-You can watch the NHL on the following networks:
+You can watch NHL games on the following networks:

 - NHL Network

-If your team is out of market, e.g. you live in LA but love the Detroit Red Wings, then we’d say NHL Center Ice (along with NHL.TV) is worth it.
+If your team is out of market, e.g. you live in LA but love the Detroit Red Wings, then we’d say NHL Center Ice is worth it.
 It’s the apple you need so you can watch your team make it to The Show.
-You’ll want to check your blackout warnings on the NHL.TV website.

-However, if you’re in market and you’re only going to miss a few games, then the cost might make you leave those games on the bench.
-Aside from the price, NHL Center Ice is what the most avid fans need.
+However, if you’re in-market and you’re only going to miss a few games, then the cost might make you leave those games on the bench.
+Aside from the price, NHL Center Ice is what the most avid NHL fans need.